Getting help and support

 - Parking in a resident designated bay: contact your landlord

-- Parking blocking a fire exit: contact your local council’s Parking Control department
+- Parking blocking a fire exit: contact your local council’s Parking Control department, or in the case of an emergency the Police.

 Fire safety concerns